kubewarden/kubewarden.io/content/blog/2023/12/kubewarden-2023-wrapped.md

 We created WASI policies because we wanted to use the latest changes introduced by Go 1.21.
 For example, we used a WASI policy to write [this policy](https://github.com/kubewarden/kyverno-dsl-policy) which allows the reuse of Kyverno policies.

-You can learn more about WASI policies [here](https://docs.kubewarden.io/writing-policies/wasi/intro-wasi).
+You can learn more about [WASI policies](https://docs.kubewarden.io/writing-policies/wasi/intro-wasi).

 ## Audit Scanner